Free U.S. shipping on orders $45+ · Subscribe & save

 Third-party testing also matters.
 L-theanine itself is straightforward to manufacture, but contamination with heavy metals is always a concern with amino acid supplements.
 Look for products that carry USP, NSF, or ConsumerLab verification.

-A Systematic Review of L Theanine Reviews: What This Amino Acid Actually Does Well
+A Systematic Review of L-Theanine Reviews: What This Amino Acid Actually Does Well

 After reading hundreds of l theanine reviews and cross-referencing them with the clinical literature, here's an honest summary: